A-j-K/aws-ca-stuff/iot/test-device/README.md

 # AWS IoT Test Device

+## Requirements

+Before starting you will need:-

+* To have provisioned an AWS IoT instance via the AWS Console (if one hasn't been provisioned)
+* AWS IAM AccessKey and SecretKey credentials with permissions to interact will AWS IoT.

 ## Getting Started

 Much of the IoT documentation refers to using devices such as the Raspberry PI as an IoT device to evaluate the AWS IoT Client.